-Workers compensation insurance As an employer, your LALC is required by law to get workers compensation insurance for its employees Compulsory third party (CTP) motor vehicle insurance If your LALC owns or leases vehicles, it is required by law to insure against injuries to third parties.
-In New South Wales, you will need to obtain CTP insurance and then provide evidence that you have it to register your vehicle.
+Workers compensation insurance

+As an employer, your LALC is required by law to get workers compensation insurance for its employees.

+Compulsory third party (CTP) motor vehicle insurance

+If your LALC owns or leases vehicles, it is required by law to insure against injuries to third parties.
+In New South Wales, you will need to obtain CTP insurance.
+Without CTP insurance, you cannot register your vehicle.